pymc-devs/pymc-examples/examples/howto/blackbox_external_likelihood_numpy.myst.md

 no_grad_model.compile_logp(vars=[likelihood], sum=False)(ip)
 ```

-We can also double check that PyTensor will error out if we try to extract the model `dlogp`
+We can also double-check that PyMC will error out if we try to extract the model gradients with respect to the logp (which we call `dlogp`)

 ```{code-cell} ipython3
 try: